doitintl/iris3/README.md

 ## Labeling existing resources when you deploy Iris

-If you want to label lots of virtual machines,PubSub topics etc. that *already exist* when you deploy Iris, see section "[Labeling existing resources](#labeling-existing-resources)" below.
+If you want to label the resources -- virtual machines, PubSub topics etc. -- that *already exist* when you deploy Iris, see section "[Labeling existing resources](#labeling-existing-resources)" below.

 # Open source